ansys/pyhps-data-transfer/doc/source/user_guide/permissions.rst

 Permissions
 -----------

-The permissions plugin allows system admin to make sure that the 'root' directory has permissions set such that not every user can read/write to it.
+The permissions plugin allows system administrator to make sure that the 'root' directory has permissions set such that not every user can read/write to it.
 System user names can be specified either in keycloak or using the user_mapping property.
 In order to get them from keycloak: